- Fire Marshal's Office

 - Emergency Communication

-The Training Division at LFD is involved with many facets of education.
+The Training Division is part of the Operations branch at LFD and is involved with many facets of education and readiness.

-The level of educationrequired to operate at LFD has increased dramatically over the years.
-To begin with they have to meet Michigan requirements for professional firefighters.
-We then have hazardous materials training, confined space and extrication minimum requirements.
-That would only prepare them to ride the fire rigs.
-The process is repeated for the medical aspect of the job.
-State licensure as a Paramedic or EMT must be met.
-We then have a process of preparing the new firefighters to operate within the department: specialty equipment, exposure control, and medical control certification.
+The level of education required to operate at LFD has increased dramatically over the years.
+To begin with recruits have to meet Michigan requirements for professional firefighters including hazardous materials operations level training.
+State licensure as a Paramedic or EMT must also be met.
+Additionally, recruits must complete confined space and extrication training.
+Recruits then have to complete the process of preparing to operate within the department including specialty equipment, exposure control, and medical control certifications.

-Training doesn't stop when a firefighter is assigned to the suppression division.
-It is just starting.
-After the minimum competencies are completed we have professional development and continuing education.
+Training doesn't stop when a firefighter completes the recruit school, it is just starting.
+After the minimum competencies are completed employees must participate in professional development and continuing education.
 To maintain licensure as a Paramedic or Emergency Medical Technician (EMT) several continuing education credits must be earned.
-ACLS (advanced cardiac life support) for paramedics and renewal of State license every three years.
+ACLS (advanced cardiac life support) and Pediatric Advanced Life Support (PALS) for paramedics must be renewed every two years and renewal of State license is every three years.

 Firefighting is not a static profession.
-Teamwork and cooperation are not an accident.
-They are a result of training.
-From individual evolutions such as: fire attack lines, hydrant supply and various rescue and ladder techniques.
-The Training Division maintains a schedule and curriculums covering a large variety of classroom and hands on schools.
-Classes are conducted each month to maintain skill levels and learn new techniques.
+Teamwork and cooperation are required to safely and efficiently operate in the often austere fire and rescue environments, and they are a result of training.
+From individual evolutions such as: fire attack, hydrant supply to various rescue and ladder techniques, training to stay ready to answer the call are all in a day's work for the Officers and fire fighters of LFD.
+The Training Division maintains a comprehensive Annual Training Plan (ATP) covering a large variety of E-learning, classroom, and hands on schools.
+Classes are conducted continuously by LFD Training Officers, certified Adjunct Instructors and experienced Fire Officers to maintain skill levels and learn new techniques.

 Working Toward Promotion / Professional Development

 Firefighters at LFD have a dedicated team concept.
 A seniority promotional system (with qualification) encourages all firefighters to work and train together.
 Firefighters study to take a competency exam for Engineer.
 Becoming State certified to drive the rigs is just the start.
 Once the firefighter has mastered the skills of driving, they must master the skills of operating the apparatus.
-In classroom and station settings they learn hydraulic systems, water supply and mechanical systems.
-Through building tours and classroom they familiarize themselves with fire suppression systems and high rise water supply applications.
-At the completion of this training they must complete an examination and prove competency (by skills based testing).
-They must individually be cleared to operate each piece of apparatus at LFD.
+In classroom and drill ground activities they learn hydraulic systems, water supply and mechanical systems.
+Through building tours they familiarize themselves with fire suppression systems and high rise water supply applications.
+At the completion of this training they must complete a written and hands-on examination to prove competency by academic and skills based testing.
+They must individually be qualified to operate each piece of apparatus at LFD.
 Engineers start to focus on command and management courses to test for promotion to Lieutenant.
-Once an officer the training continues.
-Just as with the other ranks the classes are a combination of college level and in house training.
+Once an officer, the training continues to become eligible to complete the Chief Officer's examination.
+Just as with the other ranks the classes are a combination of college level courses and in house training.

-Lansing Fire offers many specialty disciplines to get training in as well.
-It is operated in a focus station concept.
-One of the stations (along with there daily duties) houses specialty training and resources to be called upon if needed.
-Those include hazardous materials, urban search and rescue, confined space, high angle rescue, vehicle extrication and entrapment.
-While all firefighters receive a base knowledge in all areas others are assigned to work with the equipment regularly.
-These crews research and study ways to be more proficient in their discipline.
-These skills can take a lot of time to master and excel in.
+Lansing Fire offers many specialty disciplines that require additional training.
+LFD is operated in a focus station concept.
+Several of the stations house specialty training and resources to be called upon if needed.
+Those include hazardous materials, urban search and rescue, confined space, water and ice rescue, vehicle extrication and entrapment.
+While all firefighters receive awareness level and sometimes operations level training in all areas, other employees are assigned to work with the equipment regularly and are eligible to complete advanced level courses.
+These crews' research, practice, and study ways to be more proficient in their discipline.
+These additional skills can take a lot of time to master and excel in.

-Regular training is needed to be proficient.
-We also know that the fire service operates in high risk environments.
+Second, regular training is needed to be proficient because the fire service operates in high risk environments.
 Training is completed by a variety of methods.
 A lesson might be taught in a classroom.
-Application classes may include diving in a frozen pond, hanging from a rope twelve stories in the air,or crawling through a building full of smoke.
+Application classes may include diving in a frozen pond, hanging from a rope twelve stories in the air, or crawling through a building full of smoke.